mkejeiri/C-Samples/Grpc/README.md

 # MeterReader
- An example app for my Pluralsight course.
+ An example app for GRPC.

  ## Building the Example